By Sue Mason & Sidney King

 |A postcard from the 1900s showing the former St Alban's Road which later became Dellsome Lane|

-From Peter Miller's collection, photograph by G Knott
+From the Peter Millers collection, photograph by G Knott

 There had been only one other shop on the west side of Dellsome Lane within recent memory, and that was a confectioner's and hairdresser's opened in a wooden hut by a First World War veteran, Mr Milne in the late 1920's.